Streamscript

 Transforms and Pipelines

-Streamscript offers a finer grain of pipeline.
-Streamscript pipelines are self-contained in a single Flow step, and use the pipe | symbol to join commands.
+Streamscript pipelines are self-contained inside a single Flow step, and use the pipe | symbol to join commands.

 # Streamscript